 Defines a one-dimensional texture.
 All the parameters have the same meanings as for glTexImage2D(), except that texels is now a one-dimensional array.
-As before, the value of width is 2^m (or $2^m + 2$, if there's a border), where m is a non-negative integer.
+As before, for OpenGL implementations that do not support OpenGL Version 2.0 or greater, the value of width is 2^m (or $2^m + 2$, if there's a border), where m is a non-negative integer.
 You can supply mipmaps and proxies (set target to GL_PROXY_TEXTURE_1D), and the same filtering options are available as well.